Les Trois Maisons.

 If you are fortunate enough to visit Champagne, you must visit the Champagne houses, and do not limit yourself for each one is different, and equally special.
 Here are three very different, but equally beautiful options.

 Ruinart.
 The oldest of all the houses, and the joint (although lesser known) partner in the invention of the fizzy elixir.
 Dom Ruinart and Dom Perignon go way back and were equally responsible for the existence of bubbles in your New Year’s Eve glass of tipple.
 Upon entering the immaculate grounds, somewhat inconspicuously disguised as a reclusive millionaire’s mansion (the boom gate and lack of welcome sign doesn’t exactly encourage walk-ins).
 Once inside however, you get the feeling that you are somewhere truly special, almost sacred.
 Ruinart’s chalk caves are the oldest in the region, dating back to Roman times.
-20, 30, 70 minutes below the surface, it was a serendipitous discovery of these caves that so perfectly suited the cellaring requirement of the hundreds and thousands of bottles of champagne.
+20, 30, 70 metres below the surface, it was a serendipitous discovery of these caves that so perfectly suited the cellaring requirement of the hundreds and thousands of bottles of champagne.
 If those walls could talk they would speak of three centuries of tumultuous times, of slavery and wars, but fortunately they have settled somewhere more befitting their tranquility, that as a nursery for baby bottle of champagne.
 Babies they are indeed, treated gently with tender care.
 Ruinart typifies everything about Champagne.
 History, prestige, tradition, luxury.

 Billecarte Salmon speaks more to an evolving pursuit of perfection.
 Run more like a business, it is less opulent than Ruinart, although the output is arguable better.
 Billecarte Salmon has managed to balance tradition with more modern, and precise methods, creating a perfectly sublime catalogue of champagnes.
-Billecarte forwent hand-turning their bottles some time ago, favouring a more exact method by robotic bottle turner, but they have maintained important traditional methods such as organic fertilizing Le Clos Saint-Hilaire by the fortunate sheep who’s job is to solely wander about the vines keeping the grass to a minimum and ensure the soli is well fertilized.
+Billecarte forwent hand-turning their bottles some time ago, favouring a more exact method by robotic bottle turner, but they have maintained important traditional methods such as organic fertilizing Le Clos Saint-Hilaire by the fortunate sheep who’s job is to solely wander about the vines keeping the grass to a minimum and ensure the soil is well fertilized.

 The cellars hold less mystery and history, and also space, occupying about a third that of Ruinart’s, but their output is a no less exceptional.